Kratak/LEARNING-weather-app/README.md

 for tests

 API comes from [openweathermap]
-An API key is included, but of will dies, it's free for small traffic.
+An API key is included, it's free for small traffic.
 60 queries per minute.

 [openweathermap]: <https://openweathermap.org/>